 Saffron may aid in weight loss by helping to control appetite and reduce cravings.
 Studies suggest that saffron’s appetite-suppressing qualities can promote satiety, making it easier to stick to a healthy, balanced diet.

-By incorporating saffron tea into your routine, you can feel fuller for longer and avoid overeating, contributing to your weight management goals.
+By incorporating saffron tea into your routine, you can feel fuller for longer and avoid overeating, which can contribute to your weight management goals.

 5. For Anxiety and Sleep